DataBiosphere/azul/indexer/README.md

 ### Blue Box

 It is required to know the blue box endpoint.
+See here for instructions: https://github.com/HumanCellAtlas/data-store/tree/master

 ### Elasticsearch (ES)

 Create an Elasticsearch box on AWS.
+[Read more about AWS Elasticsearch Service.](http://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/what-is-amazon-elasticsearch-service.html "Elasticsearch Service")
 Take note of the endpoint.

 ### Create a Virtualenv and configure AWS
 It is recommended to have python3 and create a virtual environment with `virtualenv -p python3 envname` and activate with `source envname/bin/activate`.